 There are five basic types of accounts:

 - Liabilities.
-The obligations and debts owed by a company to suppliers, banks, lenders, or other providers of goods and services (e.g., loans, accounts payable).
+The obligations and debts owed by a company to suppliers, banks, lenders, or other providers of goods and services (e.g., small business loans, accounts payable).

 - Revenues or income.
 Money earned by the company through sales or providing a service.

 - Expenses.
-Cash that flows out of the company to pay for assets or services (e.g., utilities, salaries).
+Cash that flows out of the company to pay for assets or services (e.g., utilities, business insurance, salaries).

 Small business accounting begins with setting up each account so you can record transactions in the appropriate category.
 This makes up your general ledger.
 You likely won’t have the same exact bookkeeping processes as the next ecommerce store, but many different accounting methods are common depending on your business needs.